AromaKitsune/aromakitsune.github.io/pages/3DS-Custom-Home-Menu-UI.md

   </ul>

   <p class="note-blue">
-    For those who don’t want to use a Miiverse replacement service such as Pretendo Network’s Juxtaposition
+    For those who don't want to use a Miiverse replacement service such as Pretendo Network's Juxtaposition
   </p>
 </div>